A to Z: Zika Virus

 Keep in Mind

-If you’re pregnant or trying to get pregnant, experts say you should postpone travel to countries where Zika virus has been found.
+If you’re pregnant or trying to become pregnant, experts say you should postpone travel to countries where Zika virus has been found.
 If you do visit these countries, it’s very important to try to avoid mosquito bites by covering up and using insect repellents.
+It’s best to use condoms during sex when visiting countries where Zika is active, and to postpone pregnancy after the visit, especially if you or your partner might have become infected with Zika.
+If you’re living in an area where Zika is active, talk to your doctor about pregnancy planning.
 There is no vaccine or treatment for Zika virus.